TomMcIver/AxonAI/README_TUTOR.md

 - **Quiz Scoring**: Automatic grading and understanding score updates
 - **Quiz History**: Tracks all quiz attempts with scores and topics
 - **Simple CLI**: Easy-to-use command-line interface for all three agents
+- **Graceful Fallback**: Continues working even if OpenAI API is unavailable

 ## 💡 Understanding Score